Chatbots are replacing mobile apps as the key growth area for developers.

 - Purchase a domain.
 GoDaddy is very popular and works just fine, but I am now really liking Namecheap.
 They came in at #2 in a recent Lifehacker survey of domain name registrars, primarily because they are one of the most affordable, yet have good customer service.

 - Sign up for a hosting plan.
-I always recommend people use a hosting provider that is different from where you purchased your domain.
+I always recommend people use a hosting provider that is separate from where you purchased your domain.
 If you use the same company for both, they can really hold you over the barrel if you have an issue on either end.
 Just avoid it.

 I highly recommend Bluehost, as I’ve always had good experiences with them, and their reputation in the industry is excellent.